codeslo/sern_starter/README.md

 - Local envrionment variables via dotenv
 - Routes and MVC structure in place, with example code
 - Example code uses MySQL but conversion to Postgres should be trivial
+- Code has been tested in AWS Elastic Beanstalk

+# Notes
+- In order to test this application locally, you will need a databse with a database with a table called 'Messages' with VARCHAR fields for 'title' and 'body'.
+- When everything is configured correctly, you should see a message on the homepage that indicates the database is connected